FlingPingCO/FlingPingPro/PIPEDREAM-INTEGRATION.md

    - Copy the generated webhook URL
 3. **Add processing steps** to your workflow:
    - Configure your webhook trigger to check for Bearer token authentication
-   - Verify that the token matches "nodejs20.x" in your Pipedream workflow
+   - Verify that the token matches "PIPEDREAM_SECURITY_TOKEN" in your Pipedream workflow
    - Consider adding steps to save submissions to Google Sheets, send email notifications, etc.
    - You'll need to distinguish between contact form and signup form based on the presence of a message field
 4. **Deploy the workflow**